77 High Street

 It is always therefore advisable before serving any Notice on your tenant to take legal advice.

-For advice relating to the matters discussed in this article or landlord and tenant matters generally, contact Janet Long on her direct dial 020 3254 1435 of by email at email@example.com
+For advice relating to the matters discussed in this article or landlord and tenant matters generally, contact Janet Long by email at email@example.com

 The contents of this article are intended for general information only.
 It is not a substitute for legal advice, and shall not be deemed to be or constitute legal advice.
 We therefore cannot accept responsibility for any loss as a result of acts or omissions taken in respect of this article.
 We will, however, be pleased to advise you on the specific facts of your case.